 In this respect, one must understand the challenges of integrating workflow apps.
 When you integrate workflow apps into the enterprise systems, the end user can have access to fewer features than the original app just because of the security concerns.
 But you can always allow them accessing full features if the app is enrolled in MDM.

 There is also another popular approach to building smaller workflow apps instead of developing full client apps.
 These apps are often referred to as micro-apps.
-For any mobile app development service working for enterprise mobility, these micro apps offer a new ground of opportunity.
+For any mobile app development service india working for enterprise mobility, these micro apps offer a new ground of opportunity.

 - The Workflow Apps Built With Security Considerations In Mind

 These days even the small and medium enterprises and startups with very limited workforce are opting for workflow apps for streamlining their business process.
 These workflow apps give businesses relief from several repetitive tasks.
 This, on the other hand, helps them streamlining the process to boost efficiency on every parameter.
 The process becomes faster, the cost gets lower and profitability increases.

 But workflow apps nevertheless have to be built with security considerations in mind.
 The so-called issues concerning access to the full features in the MDM can be averted with micro apps specifically built for an enterprise mobile environment.
 Similarly, so-called security issues of workflow client apps in the BYOD environment can be avoided by controlling and limiting the features accessible by individuals.

 - A Quick Look At The Security Requirements For Workflow Apps

 Some of the key security requirements of any workflow apps include the following.